-Pimento Cheese aka Southern Caviar is one of our favorite delicious iconic Southern Staples , it ranks right up there with our fried okra, cornbread, and collard greens.
-You’ll find us Southerners slathering it on several things such as celery, soda crackers, Triscuits, grilled cheese, hot dogs, hamburgers, deviled eggs, and even on sweet rolls as little finger sandwiches.
+Pimento Cheese aka Southern Caviar is one of our favorite delicious iconic Southern Staples, it ranks right up there with our fried okra, cornbread, and collard greens.
+You’ll find us Southerners slathering it on several things; such as celery, soda crackers, Triscuits, grilled cheese, hot dogs, hamburgers, deviled eggs, and even on sweet rolls as little finger sandwiches with a pickle on top.

 Southern Pimento Cheese Spread